The best Maya ruins to visit, My personal Top 12

 Calakmul, Campeche, México.

-For more info on Calakmul: Tips & Impressions, go to: COMING SOON
+For more info on Calakmul: Tips & Impressions, go to: (Under construction)

-Here ends my Top #12 on best Maya ruins to visit.
-Hope to complete it to a Top #20 one day.
-I just can’t get enough.
-Hope to publish my book soon.
+Here ends my Top #15 on best Maya ruins to visit.
+Hope to complete it to a Top #20 one day, because I just can’t get enough of these mysterious historical sites.

 For an overview of all travel posts of my blog, go to: the Home Page.